Overview

 If your child does not have treatment, the teeth can continue to break down, which can lead to:

-If your child has an infection or an abscess, their tooth might need to be removed.
+If your child has an infection or an abscess, or their tooth is so broken down that it cannot be filled, it might need to be removed (extracted).

 There are different types of treatment depending on which teeth are affected, and how bad the condition is.